RTI In-Service/Overview Presentation

 - Progress Monitoring Math

-Expanding RTI Capacity is intended to be a way to give new or additional teachers the basic training that teams originally completed as part of the core training.
-It is the brief version and designed to add to the school’ capacity of people that have been trained.
+Expanding MTSS/RTI Capacity is intended to be a way to give new or additional teachers the basic training that teams originally completed as part of the core training.
+It is the brief version and designed to add to the school’s capacity of people that have been trained.

 Data-based Decision Making is advanced applications of using data for instructional decision making – screening in reading and math, diagnostic testing, progress monitoring (what I refer to as precision monitoring, which includes how to set precise goals and pacing charts and aligning this with out of program progress monitoring) predicting outcomes, and establishing and sustaining meaningful data meetings.